Marketing MSc grad joins the Knowledge Transfer Partnership programme

-Richard’s contract at the IPC Group is for two years and during this time, he’ll be implementing a project to expand nationally.
+Richard’s KTP contract is for two years and during this time, he’ll be implementing a project to expand nationally.

-The IPC Group are known for home insurance repairs and constructing luxury new-builds, but they’re also expanding into home renovations and are developing a digital tool to assist people in getting quotes for painting and decorating work.
+The construction company he’s working for are known for home insurance repairs and constructing luxury new-builds, but they’re also expanding into home renovations and are developing a digital tool to assist people in getting quotes for painting and decorating work.

 “The main part of my project for the first six months is to ensure that the new business unit is launched on time.